 Why / How / When To Use a Towel During Rotator Cuff Exercises

-#1) To sum it up, I will get my clients to use the towel if they are in the early stages of recovery when it comes to a rotator cuff injury especially if the supraspinatus involved.
+- To sum it up, I will get my clients to use the towel if they are in the early stages of recovery regarding a rotator cuff injury, especially if the supraspinatus is involved.

-#2) If the client reports discomfort in the shoulder and specifically in the deltoid area when getting into the starting position of the external rotation exercise, then I would put a towel under the elbow.
+- If the client reports discomfort in the shoulder and specifically in the deltoid area when getting into the starting position of the external rotation exercise, I would put a towel under the elbow.

-I hope this post has helped you on why, when and how to use a towel for your clients recovering from rotator cuff injuries.
-Make sure you try this out with your next client and let me know how it goes.
+I hope this post has helped you with why, when, and how to use a towel for your clients recovering from rotator cuff injuries.
+Make sure you try this out with your next client, and let me know how it goes.

 Rick Kaselj, MS